Vivendi ready to drop request to replace Telecom Italia board members

 Graphic: TIM's share performance since January 2018 - tmsnrt.rs/2WsvGzN

-Vivendi was widely expected to lose the vote, with three influential proxy advisers urging shareholders to vote against the proposal at the AGM, citing Vivendi’s own poor governance track record.
+Vivendi must have been convinced by these efforts and the prospect of a truce for it to withdraw its request, one source said.

+“If the change occurs as (Gubitosi) announced, he can count on our loyalty,” Vivendi’s Le Masne De Chermont said.

-But beyond the vote, shareholders are more interested in signs the two rivals are finally ready to bury the hatchet and allow management to push through measures to slash debt, tackle competition and pursue strategic options to boost value.
+Other shareholders have been looking for signs that the two rivals are finally ready to bury the hatchet and allow management to push through measures to slash debt, tackle competition and pursue strategic options to boost value.

 “TIM can ill afford any further delays in fixing its operational issues,” said Emanuele Vizzini, general manager at Milan-based investment fund Investitori Sgr.